 One of the key tasks of Strategic Plan is to identify the most important measures to improve U.S. healthcare.
 By identifying priority measures for the nation as a whole as well as for specific settings or populations, NQF can focus the quality community on specific metrics needed to improve the quality, safety, and affordability of care.
-This prioritization work holds promise to yield fewer, more meaningful measures overall.
+This prioritization effort holds promise to yield fewer, more meaningful measures overall.

-To accomplish this task, NQF staff identified four criteria for prioritizing measures and gaps in measurement:
+To accomplish this task, NQF staff identified four criteria for prioritizing measures and gaps in measurement, based on an environmental scan of prioritization efforts across the U.S. and the world:

-- Outcome-focused: Preference for outcome measures and measures with strong link to improved outcomes and costs - Improvable and actionable: Preference for actionable measures with demonstrated need for improvement and evidence-based strategies for doing so - Meaningful to patients and caregivers: Preference for person-centered measures with meaningful and understandable results for patients and caregivers - Support systemic and integrated view of care: Preference for measures that reflect care that spans settings, providers, and time to ensure that care is improving within and across systems of care
+- Outcome-focused: Preference for outcome measures and measures with a strong link to improved outcomes and costs - Improvable and actionable: Preference for actionable measures with demonstrated need for improvement and evidence-based strategies for doing so - Meaningful to patients and caregivers: Preference for person-centered measures with meaningful and understandable results for patients and caregivers - Support systemic and integrated view of care: Preference for measures that reflect care that spans settings, providers, and time to ensure that care is improving within and across systems of care